Blog Layout

 Besides being considered predictive of eruptions, fireballs are imbued with many other types of supernatural significance in the Hawaiian archipelago.
 Referred to as akualele in the Hawaiian language, which translated literally means "flying god," these fireballs may contain the spirits of deities and are sometimes directed as a curse against enemies.

 The island of Molokai is notorious for deadly fireballs.
 However, all the Hawaiian Islands have such tales.
-Certain kahunas, who have committed to be priests of the so-called poison god Kalaipahoa, are said to have the power to fashion such frightful spheres of fire.
+Certain kahunas, who have committed to being priests of the so-called poison god Kalaipahoa, are said to have the power to fashion such frightful spheres of fire.
 If wronged, priests of Kalaipahoa would hurl one of these spheres into the heavens.
 Streaking like a flame through the sky, the wooden ball would ignite and fly to the house of the offender.

 Kalaipahoa was said to accompany each fireball to its destination, expecting offerings like awa (a ceremonial drink prepared from powdered kava root) and food to be set out for him.
 Unfortunately, the victim was, of course, not expecting to receive a god at that moment.
 Finding no suitable offerings or preparations made for his arrival, Kalaipahoa angered and cursed the homeowner with a slow, painful death, often involving terrible stomach pain.
-On the other hand, if the intended had unexpectedly set out food and awa to avoid such approaching threats, Kalaipahoa would cure him of any illness.
+On the other hand, if the intended had unexpectedly set out food and awaited to avoid such approaching threats, Kalaipahoa would cure him of any illness.

-Fireballs are not always munitions of paranormal warfare, but sometimes can convey the spirits of the dead, omens of impending death, or warnings to trespassers.
+Fireballs are not always munitions of paranormal warfare but sometimes can convey the spirits of the dead, omens of impending death, or warnings to trespassers.
 Japanese immigrants to Hawaii call them hitodama.
 They are often a sign that the spirits of the dead are trying to communicate something to the living.
 In traditional Japanese folklore, however, a fireball with the face of an old woman is called ubagabi.
 This is a demon who can curse you with an early death, just by glancing in your direction.
 The origin story of the first ubagabi is a sad one.
 She was an old woman who stole oil from the lamps of a holy shrine and committed suicide due to her shame.
 Dying in similar disgrace can doom one to an afterlife as an ubagabi.

-Today people still report strange experiences with mysterious fireballs in Facebook group s like Hawaiian Hauntings.
+Today people still report strange experiences with mysterious fireballs in Facebook groups like Hawaiian Hauntings.
 Warnings to stay off Saddle Road after dark persist there.
-One poster claims, that around the year 2000, she and the other occupants of her white Ford Bronco, two son s, ages 10 and 12, and a nephew, age 10, all saw a fireball fly by them.
+One poster claims that around the year 2000, she and the other occupants of her white Ford Bronco, two sons, ages 10 and 12, and a nephew, age 10, all saw a fireball fly by them.
 The witness estimated that it passed as near as 15-20 feet in front of their truck.
 Just preceding the emergence of this akualele, the engine suddenly shut down and the lights went out.
 As the fireball flew away from them, thankfully, the truck’s engine came back to life and the headlights switched back on.
 Clearly, though the physical driving conditions on Saddle Road have improved, its supernatural inhabitants still remain.

 Find Your Next Paranormal Experience